pirl-unc/datasetprep/README.md

 ##Configuration methods

 ###get_run_only_columns
-Returns character vector of RUN_ONLY_COLUMNS
+Returns character vector of column names for data only relevant to a sample or sequencing run as opposed to a patient.

 ###get_patient_only_columns
-Returns character vector of PATIENT_ONLY_COLUMNS
+Returns character vector of column name relevant to the patient and should be true of all samples coming from that patient

 ###get_all_columns
-Returns character vector concatenation of RUN_ONLY_COLUMNS and PATIENT_ONLY_COLUMNS
+Returns character vector concatenation of get_patient_columns and get_run_only_columns

 ##Initializaton methods